ubuntu/ubuntu-project-docs/docs/reference/exception-OpenLDAPUpdates.rst

 currently don't exercise many features of the package, but the Server team is working towards improving them.

-+There are also several reverse dependencies that implement autopkgtests which indirectly exercise OpenLDAP's features, like `SSSD's LDAP login tests <https://git.launchpad.net/ubuntu/+source/sssd/tree/debian/tests>`__, or Cyrus SASL's `GSSAPI and shared secret mechanisms
+There are also several reverse dependencies that implement autopkgtests which indirectly exercise OpenLDAP's features, like `SSSD's LDAP login tests <https://git.launchpad.net/ubuntu/+source/sssd/tree/debian/tests>`__, or Cyrus SASL's `GSSAPI and shared secret mechanisms